sudo-kova/lense/README.md

 # Lense - View CS2 Nades through your Lense

-Lense is a html/css/js website served on localhost (port 8080) using pythons simple http server.
-Its purpose is to provide users with a custom quick reference guide that can be brought up between rounds in Steam's web browser.
-Nade lineups contain two images: (1) the position the player model throws the nade from (2) the crosshair lineup.
+Lense is a customizable quick reference guide for nade lineups in CS2.
+Each lineup contains two images: (1) the position of the player model (2) the position of the crosshair.

+## Key Features
+* The server is local and is not exposed to the internet, Lens relies on Python's HTTP web server